 The Noosa Festival of Surfing is the biggest surf event in the world (by competitor numbers) with more than 900 competitors from almost 20 countries and regions.

 If you’re keen on adventure sports, Noosa is the place to be.
-With an age division for everyone and professional divisions attracting the best surfers from all over the world (first entries open in July), the Noosa Festival of Surfing is not to be missed!
+With an age division for everyone and professional divisions attracting the best surfers from all over the world, the Noosa Festival of Surfing is not to be missed!

 The Noosa festival is known as the leading surf culture event in the world, also referred to as ‘8 Days of Pure Stoke’, with fun, thrills and entertainment for surfers and spectators alike.
 Regular events at the Noosa festival include specialist noseriding, teams events, a waterman challenge, and even surfing dogs.
 Yes, even our furry friends are hanging paw and surfing Noosa breaks with style.